- Esports has developed into a global industry that generates large volumes of data.

 Purpose limitation of data processing

 Data may only be processed for the purpose for which it was originally collected.
 For example, if a player’s performance data was collected for a tournament, it may not be passed on to sponsors or analysts after the tournament without further ado.
-Example:

 Information requirements

-A team manager collects health data of his players to optimize the training plan.
+A team manager collects health data on his players to optimize the training plan.
 The players must be informed about what data is collected, how long it is stored and who has access to it.

 Protective measures

 Teams and organizers must ensure that personal data is protected against unauthorized access – for example, through encryption or secure server structures.
-Example:

 A tournament organizer stores participant data in a cloud solution.
-In order to be GDPR-compliant, it must be ensured that the cloud provider complies with appropriate security standards and that a contract for order processing has been concluded.
+In order to be GDPR-compliant, it must be ensured that the cloud provider complies with appropriate security standards and that a contract for commissioned processing has been concluded.

 Consent

 In many cases, the processing of personal data requires the consent of the data subject.
 This must be voluntary, specific and unambiguous.
-Example:

 A team would like to pass on its players’ performance data to a sponsor.
 This requires the clear consent of each individual player – general consent in the contract is not sufficient.